 - For a given dashboard, create a presentation variable with the same name as the deleted internal session variable such as

-As a unsupported practice, a future upgrade may fail without the re-introduction of the original internal session variable.
+A future upgrade may fail without the re-introduction of the original internal session variable.